00:00:02 The IIA

 So

-Privacy audits are not going to be done.
+Privacy audits are not going to be done in a silo.

 So it is time that every organization adapts and embraces the privacy audit lifestyle too.